joao-p-marques/VivumLab/CONTRIBUTING.md

 Fixing issues announced by the community is the backbone of this project.
 What happens when you find an issue that you know how to fix, but no one has made a PR to fix it?
 Here's how you should do it

 1. Make sure you don't have any outstanding un-related changes in your local repository with **`git status`**.
 You should see `nothing to commit, working tree clean`.
-2. Locate the appropriate issue, and from this issue, click the `Create Merge Request` button.
+2. Locate the appropriate issue, and from this issue, click the `Create Pull Request` button.
 3. Now click the `Check Out Branch` button and run **`git status`** again on your local copy of the repository.
 4. Now make your changes, commit and push them.
 5. On GitHub, go to your PR and make sure it is not labeled **WIP** and that all the check boxes are checked (If applicable).

 Once you've submitted the PR, community leaders will review it.
 Only once it is approved, will it be merged.

 At this point, nothing else is required from you, unless specifically requested.
-Don't worry about rebasing, or closing the merge request.
+Don't worry about rebasing, or closing the Pull Request.
-If the Merge Request needs changes, the maintainers will add comments describing the needed changes, the label `WIP:` will be added to the start of the title, and the submitter will be reassigned to the PR.
+If the Pull Request needs changes, the maintainers will add comments describing the needed changes, the label `WIP:` will be added to the start of the title, and the submitter will be reassigned to the PR.

 If/When you are asked to rebase, run:
 **`git checkout dev`**